RobbeDenis/brain-needle/README.md

 - Criterion for benchmarks

 ## Currently working on
-Setting up an environment for golden tests.
+- Replacing the code generation by a more generic system, that would allow for targeted optimizations depending on what the emitter supports. [test-branch](https://github.com/RobbeDenis/brain-needle/tree/code-gen-alternative)
+- Implementing emitters that use bytecode interpretation on the IR instead of valued enum iteration. [test-branch](https://github.com/RobbeDenis/brain-needle/tree/code-gen-alternative)
+- Optimization passes on the IR.

-Implementing optimization passes for the assembly generation.
-This involves creating a more streamlined way to setup the environment, e.g., bit-width, tape-width, wrapping, EOF and debug print.
+- More streamlined way to setup and integrate user defined options. e.g. bit-width, tape-width, wrapping, EOF and debug print.
+- Golden test environment.

 ## Usage
 ```terminal